Author: Stephen Eltinge

 RMP: An abbreviation for religion, mythology, and philosophy, a trio of topics often combined when discussing distributions due to overlaps and similarities in their subject matter.

 round robin: A tournament format in which every team plays every other team exactly once.
-Small tournaments may run full round robins among all the teams in attendance, while larger tournaments may divide into brackets and run a round robin within each bracket.
+Small tournaments may run full round robins among all the teams in attendance, while larger tournaments may divide into pools and run a round robin within each pool.

 scholastic bowl: A term for some local formats of quizbowl, such as the Illinois and Virginia state competitions.

 side event: (colloquial) A secondary quizbowl tournament played alongside a main tournament.
 Side event question sets are usually shorter than regular sets and often cover specialized material from a specific topic.
 Typical side event content ranges from general topics such as “literature” down to the subject matter of a particular TV show.

 single elimination: A tournament format in which a team is eliminated from competition once it has lost one game.
 Single elimination tournaments are generally discouraged in good quizbowl, as they give most teams fewer games than could be achieved with a pooled round-robin format.

 Small School National Championship Tournament (SSNCT): The quizbowl national championship run by NAQT for teams from small high schools.
 SSNCT uses timed games with nine-minute halves.
 The tournament format consists of a card system on Saturday in which every team plays 9 games, followed by double elimination playoffs on Sunday for all teams that finish 5-4 or better.

 speedcheck: A quizbowl format which uses very short (often one sentence) tossups.
 It is essentially impossible to make speedcheck tossups meaningfully pyramidal, so speedcheck tournaments generally do not qualify as good quizbowl.